 Restricted to non-radio-television-film majors.
 Study of the way meaning is structured and perceived in film, television, and digital/interactive media; introduction to basic storytelling techniques in multiple media formats.
 Includes viewing and analysis of movies, television series, video games, and various other media narratives.
 Three lecture hours and two and one-half hours of film screenings a week for one semester.
-Radio-Television-Film 304 and 317 may not both be counted.
+Only one of the following may be counted: Radio-Television-Film 301D, 304, 317.